10 Idyllic Cabins You Can Rent Around Bozeman

 Cabins are equipped with basic cookware and bunks.
 Some have electricity while others are heated with wood.
 Running water is available at a few, but you should plan to bring your own drinking water.

-Each rental cabin in Bozeman is unique in its location, amenidies, appearance, and spectacular views.
+Each rental cabin in Bozeman is unique in its location, amenities and appearance, and boasts spectacular views.
 Most are open year round, but the access can vary greatly from summer to winter.
 Make sure you know how far you are going and by what method.
 Once, during a winter Nordic excursion, we set out on skis with our backpacks filled to the gills only to find the cabin about 30 feet from the car!

 Reservations can be made in advance, but they fill up fast so don’t procrastinate if you decide enjoy yourself in a Bozeman cabin.